 The final step before becoming law is the signature of the Governor, who has veto power over all proposed legislation.
 GOPC believes Gov. Mike DeWine will sign the bill.
 But if he vetoes it, it would have to be returned to the floor of a Senate, where a three-fifths majority vote would be required to overturn the veto and make the bill a new law.

 Clapper says the GOPC continues to see smooth sailing for the bill.
 “We’re hoping it will end up being ‘How a Bill Becomes Law 101’.”
 If so, it becomes law 90 days after the governor’s signature.

-Editor's note: On June 17, Governor Mike DeWine signed HB168 into law, following the unanimous passage of HB168 through both the Ohio House and the Ohio Senate last month.
-The bill, introduced in March 2019 by former State Representative Steven Arndt (R – Port Clinton), provides liability protection to purchasers of brownfields sites through an affirmative defense.
+Editor's note: On June 17, 2020, Governor Mike DeWine signed HB168 into law, following the unanimous passage of HB168 through both the Ohio House and the Ohio Senate last month.
+The bill, introduced in March 2019 by former State Representative Steven Arndt (R – Port Clinton), provides liability protection to purchasers of brownfield sites through an affirmative defense.
 The bill will take effect 90 days after the governor’s signature, on September 14.
 This is a step towards the investment in and development of brownfields, which will create jobs and bolster the economy.

 TAKE THE 90 SECOND QUIZ NOW.

 Support for Ohio Civics Essential is provided by a strategic grant from the Ohio State Bar Foundation to improve civics knowledge of Ohio adults.

 The views expressed herein do not necessarily represent those of the Ohio State Bar Foundation.